Soy curls make it easy to veganize this classic vegan chicken salad for easy meal prep for a tasty lunch. Made with kitchen staples in 15 minutes!

 - In another bowl, combine red onion, celery, poultry seasoning, olive brine, salt, pepper, lemon juice and vegan mayo.
 (Add plum sauce if using)

-- Roughly chop the soy curls and toss in the mayo mixture to combine.
+- Roughly chop the soy curls and toss in the dressing mixture to combine.

 - Let the flavour mingle overnight and enjoy in sandwiches, wraps, or on a salad!